heba-abdelwahab25/linux-filesystem-recovery/v1.1-incident-recovery/README.md

 This phase demonstrates the recovery of the directory ('d_harddrive') that was hidden due to an accidental overlay of a new filesystem on top of the original directory.
 The goal is to practice safe recovery techniques for the incident we've recreated in the v1.0-incident-recreation section without harming the original data on my/your system.
 **Note:** The original directory is **not deleted**, only hidden when the overlaying filesystem is mounted.
 Recovery is performed from a **backup disk image** to ensure safety.

+##⚠️ Things I have avoided while recoverying and recreation for the incident ⚠️##
+These steps were only for learning purposes and to avoid having a tragic learning practice XD.
+I**Never** apply these steps to real disks.
+- Always work on a disk image or backup.
+- Use read-only mounts for verification whenever possible.
+- Keep clear backups before performing destructive commands like ```mkfs``` or ```mount --bind```.
+- Follow the steps in the v1.0-incident-recreation branch for exact commands and screenshots.

 **0. Backup Preparation**
 Before starting the recovery process, we create a backup of the original disk image ('sdaX.img') to ensure data integrity.